Heather Gordon is the City Archivist for the City of Vancouver and serves as the primary editor of AuthentiCity.

 Glenn Dingwall is a Digital Archivist responsible for developing policies, procedures and requirements for the Archives’ Digital Preservation Programme.

-Cindy McLellan is a Project Archivist who is responsible for managing, preserving and providing access to digital, moving image and analogue records for specific projects – which now includes the B.C.
+Until August 2013 Cindy McLellan was a Project Archivist responsible for managing, preserving and providing access to moving image and analogue records for specific projects – which now includes the B.C.
 Sugar fonds.
-She also coordinates the volunteers.
+She also coordinated the volunteers.

-Rosaleen Hill is an auxiliary Digital Conservator who is responsible for the preservation of both analogue and digital holdings.
+Until May 2013 Rosaleen Hill was an auxiliary Digital Conservator who is responsible for the preservation of both analogue and digital holdings.

-Melanie Hardbattle is an auxiliary Archivist who is responsible for the processing of both city government and private sector records.
+Melanie Hardbattle was an auxiliary Archivist responsible for the processing of both city government and private sector records.

 Jesse Cumming completed a Communications internship at the Archives during the summer of 2012 as part of completing his degree at Concordia University in Montreal.